Yelfive/md-notes/MySQL/SQLs.md

 mysql -u root -p table_name < file.sql
 ```

 > If every goes well, no output will be generated.
-You should
+You should output with SQL instead.

 ## Export to csv